hello-robot/stretch_tutorials/stretch_body/tutorial_collision_avoidance.md

             limits['lift']=[table_height+safety_margin,None]
         return limits
 ```
-In this example we include the `safety_margin` as a way to introduce some hysteresis around state changes to avoid toggling between the soft limits.
+In this example, we include the `safety_margin` as a way to introduce some hysteresis around state changes to avoid toggling between the soft limits.

-The following command should be run in order to add the working directory to the PYTHONPATH env , This can also be added to our bashrc to permanently edit the path:
+The following command should be run to add the working directory to the PYTHONPATH env.
+This can also be added to our `.bashrc` to permanently edit the path:

 ```bash
 >>$ export PYTHONPATH=$PYTHONPATH:/<path_to_modules>
 ```

-Next we configure RobotCollision to use our CollisionArmTable model in `stretch_re1_user_yaml`:
+Next, we configure RobotCollision to use our CollisionArmTable model in `stretch_re1_user_yaml`:

 ```yaml
 robot_collision: